 In this article, we’ll show you how to automatically empty your trash daily, weekly, or at any interval you want.

 What Is Trash in WordPress?

 WordPress added a trash feature way back in version 2.9.
 It works just like the recycle bin or trash on your computer.

-In other words, your deleted posts aren’t removed permanently but are sent to the trash instead, so they can be recovered for a time.
+In other words, your deleted posts aren’t removed immediately but are sent to the trash instead, so they can be recovered before WordPress deletes them forever after a certain period of time.